-We are a newly formed partnership made up of VCSE funders covering Manchester, chaired by Manchester City Council’s Executive lead member for the VCSE sector – Councillor Angeliki Stogia.
+The partnership is made up of VCSE funders covering Manchester.
 Our focus is to work together to support Manchester to have a vibrant, strong, diverse and thriving VCSE sector.
 Key to this is working together to support, and where possible, invest in the VCSE sector in the wake of the Covid-19 pandemic and beyond.

 The importance of the VCSE in achieving the city’s goals cannot be overstated.
 The work carried out by the sector is vital to Manchester’s residents and communities, and in recent months this could not have been truer.
 The way voluntary organisations have responded to the Covid-19 crisis has been inspiring.
 We are clear that the VCSE sector has to be at the heart of our recovery too, getting us back on track to be a fairer, healthier, wealthier and happier Manchester that we now need more than ever.

 Working in tandem with other initiatives and partners, in addition to looking at how we can strengthen our funding collectively, will work to ensure that Manchester’s VCSE sector is continually championed and has its contribution and needs recognised at the right level, including discussions and lobbying at a regional and national level.

 Organisations represented on the partnership include:

 - MCR Active